sujit70777/Awsome-Mobile-App-Development/README.md

 - [AboutLibraries](https://github.com/mikepenz/AboutLibraries) - Automatically detects all libraries used in an Android project and displays them
 - [Dexter](https://github.com/Karumi/Dexter) - Android library that simplifies the process of requesting permissions at runtime
 - [Duktape-Android](https://github.com/square/duktape-android) - Android bindings for the Duktape JavaScript interpreter
+- [AndroidSwipeLayout](https://github.com/daimajia/AndroidSwipeLayout) - A Swiss Army Knife for Android to provide swipe function to any View